 You will need a fiber wash

 You will need a fiber wash of some sort.
-I use Unicorn Power Scour, but there are other brands of fiber wash available as well.
 Please do not use dish detergent, it leaves white wool dingy rather than white and to me, the wool feels harsh.

 Power Scour is easy, works well in hard water and does a super job, every time.